-Kindergarten Teacher Career Outlook & Job Description
+Kindergarten Teacher Job Description

 A kindergarten teacher works with young children ages four through six, to promote the students’ mental, physical and social development.
-They instruct students by using hands-on teaching methods, games, music, art, books and computers.
+They instruct students by using enthusiastic and hands-on teaching methods, games, music, art, books and computers.
 Children are taught general rules of acceptable behavior, so that the kindergarten teacher can maintain order in the classroom.
 They instruct their young students one-on-one or in groups, adapting standard teaching methods to meet students’ varying needs and interests.
 Kindergarten teachers play an important role in childhood development; the job requires that they be able to easily communicate with their students and inspire trust and confidence.

 Kindergarten Teacher Requirements and Common Tasks

-Kindergarten Teacher Career Outlook and Salary
+Kindergarten Teacher Salary and Job Outlook